MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Introduction

+To ensure the security of the network, a great deal of security protection equipment and software are deployed in the network, for example, border firewall equipment, intrusion detection system (IDS), and anti-virus software.
+According to the survey \cite{Report1}, among 750 network security and IT professionals, 78\% rely on more than 50 security products to solve security problems, and 37\% use more than 100 security tools.
+Most of these security products use traditional feature matching or statistical analysis methods to detect known attacks, which will generate a large number of false positives.
+The report \cite{Report2} points out that more than 37\% of companies generate more than 10,000 alerts each month, 52\% of alerts are false positive, and 36\% are redundant across multiple threat detection platforms.

-With the development of attack defense technology, it is difficult to achieve the desired effect with a single attack footprint.
-As more devices become available as attack targets, threatening complete attacks will span many hosts to achieve the ultimate goal.
-This type of attack is completed through a series of steps, called a multi-step attack.
-When the intrusion detection system (IDS) is used to protect the entire network, a large number of alerts will be generated and reported because the intruder will invade the entire system step by step.
-Besides, an attack step may be performed frequently or trigger different senors\cite{haas2018gac:}.
-These alerts are scattered, indicating that a certain step of the attack has been detected, but the overall attack scenario cannot be described.
-It takes security analysts a lot of time and energy to find effective alerts from a huge number of alerts, then digs out attack scenarios from these alerts.
+During the multi-step attack process, the IDSs which are used to protect the entire network endpoints generate a large number of alerts because of the long time attack process and multiple attack steps.
+Besides, an attack action may be performed frequently or trigger different sensors \cite{haas2018gac:}, which also increases the number of alerts.
+These alerts are scattered, indicating that a certain step of the attack has been detected.
+However, alerts cannot describe the overall attack scenario.
+It takes security analysts a lot of time and effort to find effective alerts from a huge number of alerts, and then dig out the logical relationship between alerts, and reconstruct attack scenarios from these alerts.
+Therefore, it is necessary to automatically integrate and correlate alerts, discover the attack process, and reconstruct the attack scenario.